2011 New York Red Bulls season: December 2010

 The departure of captain Juan Pablo Ángel was made official when Red Bulls declined his 2011 contract option and he opted to participate in the inaugural MLS Re-Entry Draft.
 Midfielder Luke Sassano and defender Carey Talley also elected to participate in the Re-Entry draft when their 2011 contract options were declined.
-On 15 December, Los Angeles Galaxy traded up in the draft order to select Ángel.
-On 19 January the sides agreed terms on a multi-year, Designated Player contract.
+On December 15, Los Angeles Galaxy traded up in the draft order to select Ángel.
+On January 19 the sides agreed terms on a multi-year, Designated Player contract.

 Sassano was also selected by Los Angeles Galaxy in the Re-Entry Draft but his rights were traded to Sporting Kansas City later that same day.
-He signed with Sporting KC on 12 January 2011.
-Talley was not selected and subsequently announced his retirement on 19 January 2011.
+He signed with Sporting KC on January 12, 2011.
+Talley was not selected and subsequently announced his retirement on January 19, 2011.
 Red Bulls did not select any players in the Re-Entry draft.

-On 17 December, the club announced a trade with Houston Dynamo in which Red Bulls received an undisclosed amount of allocation money.
+On December 17, the club announced a trade with Houston Dynamo in which Red Bulls received an undisclosed amount of allocation money.
 In return, Houston received New York's natural third-round selection in the 2012 MLS SuperDraft and the rights to defender Hunter Freeman, whom Houston immediately signed.
 Red Bulls had traded Freeman to Toronto FC for the last months of the 2008 MLS season even though Freeman had already agreed a pre-contract with IK Start of the Norwegian Premier League.
 The trade with Toronto included a provision that Red Bulls retain Freeman's MLS rights should he return to the league.

 In international duty, midfielder Dane Richards scored three goals over five games to help Jamaica win the 2010 Caribbean Cup.

 January 2011

 The club was active in January 2011 with a number of players coming and going.
-The long-rumored acquisitions of Norwegian midfielder Jan Gunnar Solli and English forward Luke Rodgers were finalized on 26 January and 28 January, respectively.
-The club also signed young Brazilian midfielder Marcos Paullo, who had trialed with New York in 2010, on 30 January.
+The long-rumored acquisitions of Norwegian midfielder Jan Gunnar Solli and English forward Luke Rodgers were finalized on January 26 and 28, respectively.
+The club also signed young Brazilian midfielder Marcos Paullo, who had trialed with New York in 2010, on January 30.

 Red Bulls announced the signing of two more Homegrown players from Red Bull Academy in January: midfielder Matt Kassel and defender Šaćir Hot.
 Kassel and Hot joined prior Academy signings Juan Agudelo and Giorgi Chirgadze on the Red Bulls roster.